MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-ubuntu.md

 Note that this install was written and tested using Mac OS X and Ubuntu 15.04.

+There are two options for installing MIMIC-III locally in a PostgreSQL database:

+1. Manually, by following the tutorial below
+2. Automatically, using the make files available in the [mimic-code repository](https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic/postgres)

+These steps are roughly equivalent, though you may learn more about the database configuration by installing the data manually.

 ## 1. Install Postgres

 Postgres (also known as PostgreSQL) is a database management system.
 To create an instance of MIMIC-III on your local machine, you'll first need to make sure that Postgres is installed.
 For installation, please refer to: http://www.postgresql.org/download/